 To create a Semantic Mapping, complete the following steps.

-- In the Data Mapping > Semantic Mapping page, select the Create Semantic Mapping button.
+- In the Data Mapping > Semantic Mappings page, select the Create Semantic Mapping button.

 - The Create Semantic Mapping page appears.